Eat & Drink

 Arizona's Best Sweets: Phoenix

 This cupcake delicately balances the sweet of caramel frosting with the tang of sea salt, a flavor combination enhanced by just the right amount of perfectly moist chocolate cake.
+Non-chocoholics can opt for the vanilla salted caramel or try one of 21 Cakes owner Kathy Marx's specialty flavors (available on a rotating basis) such as almond, raspberry or Oreo.

 French Mints at Cerreta Candy Company